Ergodic Mean-Field Games with aggregation of Choquard-type: Introduction

 where $C=C(C_V,b,\g, N,\la,\al)$, $\sqrt{m}\in W^{1,2}(\R^N)$ and it holds

 \end{theorem}

-Note that in the mass-subcritical case, solutions to the MFG exists for every mass $M$, whereas in the mass-supercritical case and mass-critical case we provide existence just for sufficiently small masses, below some threshold $M_0$, due to the fact that in this case the interaction aggregative potential is stronger than the diffusive part.
-To understand better this difference and also the deep analogy with normalized Choquard-type equations, it will be useful to analyze the problem from a variational point of view.
-As Lasry and Lions first pointed out in \cite{LL}, solutions to \eqref{1} correspond to critical points of the following energy
+Note that in the mass-subcritical case, solutions to the MFG exist for every mass $M$, whereas in the mass-supercritical case and mass-critical case (namely for $\al\in(N-2\g',N-\g']$) we provide existence just for sufficiently small masses, below some threshold $M_0$, due to the fact that in this case the interaction attractive potential is stronger than the diffusive part.